aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-performing-platform-verification-latency-tests.md

     :   Is the path to the folder where the junit report is generated

-## Running latency tests on a single-node OpenShift cluster
+## Running latency tests on a single-node OpenShift cluster {#cnf-performing-end-to-end-tests-running-in-single-node-cluster_cnf-latency-tests}

 You can run latency tests on single-node OpenShift clusters.